Up next State in this 50 State and the District of Columbia investigation of the cost of gun control is Minnesota.

 Unfortunately, the number describing the probability that this patter could have occurred by chance or coincidence is so large it exceeds the capability of the computers I have to calculate ti, giving me an error message instead of a number.
 Just say it is so far beyond human experience that it might as well be infinite.

 Let me remind readers that “everything, including gun control has a cost.” e.
-There is no accepted price for a lifetime of grief, but at the mean $2,200,000 judgement for wrongful death for each additional homicide victim, $544k700 ,for treatment of every additional shooting victim, lost wages, lost ompanionship,the scars of losing a parent or other close relative, including a spouse, , disability payments, the cost of excess goods destroyed,damaged or disappeared, along with the additional costs of security, law enforcement, and prisons the total calculable cost of Minnesota’s State and Federal gun control legislation is in excess of at least $162,000,000,000,000 dollars, spread over 54 years.
+There is no accepted price for a lifetime of grief, but at the mean $2,200,000 judgement for wrongful death for each additional homicide victim, $544k700 ,for treatment of every additional shooting victim, lost wages, lost ompanionship,the scars of losing a parent or other close relative, including a spouse, , disability payments, the cost of excess goods destroyed,damaged or disappeared, along with the additional costs of security, law enforcement, and prisons the total calculable cost of Minnesota’s State and Federal gun control legislation is in excess of at least $162,000,000,000; one hundred sixty two billion, dollars, spread over 54 years.

 Obviously, Minnesota’s misguided package of State, plus Federal, gun laws have cost Minnesota far more than any State should be asked to pay.